Researchers discover how rope was made 40,000 years ago

 Telefon +32 484 611488

-- Video of the Ice Age technology: youtu.be/Z5B6ndWjKJg
+- Video of the Ice Age technology: <link https: youtu.be z5b6ndwjkjg>youtu.be/Z5B6ndWjKJg

-- Video - How the ivory artifact was used to make rope: youtu.be/N1VSNKvzZEM
+- Video - How the ivory artifact was used to make rope: <link https: youtu.be n1vsnkvzzem>youtu.be/N1VSNKvzZEM

-- Video - Researchers at the University of Liège making rope: youtu.be/4WedyatF_zY
+- Video - Researchers at the University of Liège making rope: <link https: youtu.be>youtu.be/4WedyatF_zY

 |Close up of the rope making tool from mammoth|